miguelozaalon/date-calculator/README.md

-# Calculator of dates
+# Date calculator

 Enter the year, month and day.
 Then the program will calculate the days between today and the entered date.

-Author: miguelozaalon
+Author: @miguelozaalon